RuedigerVoigt/salted/README.md

 The last optional parameter is `base_url`.
 Assume all your HTML files will be hosted on `www.example.com`.
 Salted does not know that.
 So if it finds a defect link it will tell you it is in `/home/youruser/path_to_your_folder/index.html`.
 If you set `base_url` to `https://www.example.com/` it will instead tell you the defect link is in `https://www.example.com/index.html`.

+### Handling problematic servers

+Servers might block you if you send too many requests in a certain amount of time, then you should reduce the number of workers to slow salted down.

+However, some servers block bots in general fearing automated access might be with malicious intent.
+This often includes link checkers although having working links pointing to their pages helps their SEO.
+Salted also mainly uses HEAD requests which do not load the full webpage, but only the headers.
+(Full requests are used as backup, but even then only a part is read.)
+You might ask the page's owner to excempt a specific IP or user agent.
+If that is not feasible it might help to set the `user_agent` parameter to something a browser might send.